jquast/blessed/README.rst

   * enhancement: better support for detecting the length or sequences of externally-generated *ecma-48* codes when using ``xterm`` or ``aixterm``.
-  * bugfix: if ``locale.getpreferredencoding()`` returns empty string or an encoding that is not a valid codec for ``codecs.getincrementaldecoder``, fallback to ascii and emit a warning.
+  * bugfix: if ``locale.getpreferredencoding()`` returns empty string or an encoding that is not a valid encoding for ``codecs.getincrementaldecoder``, fallback to ascii and emit a warning.
   * bugfix: ensure ``FormattingString`` and ``ParameterizingString`` may be pickled.